Qudit entanglers using quantum optimal control: Numerical Methods

 We neglect here any decoherence associated with the local SU($d$) gates.
 Thus the fidelity including the decoherence effects is given as,

-The comparison of the fidelities achieved for the Lie-algebraic and Lie-group approaches are given in Fig.~(\ref{fig:comparison_approach}) for $d=3,5,$ and $d=7$.
-The results suggest that the Lie-algebraic approach slightly outperforms the Lie group approach in the presence of decoherence.
-However both approaches yield high fidelities in large dimensional qudits, and the Lie group approach may be preferable in terms of the complexity necessary for experimental control.
+A comparison of the fidelities achieved based on the Lie algebraic and Lie group approaches is given in Fig.~\ref{fig:comparison_approach} for $d=3,5,$ and $d=7$.
+The results suggest that the Lie algebraic protocol slightly outperforms the Lie group protocol in the presence of decoherence.

+{This difference in the performance can be attributed to the time spent in the Rydberg state for these two approaches, as shown in Fig.~\ref{fig:comparison_approach_time}.
+Fundamentally, we can understand this from the fact that the Lie algebraic approach has more control parameters as compared to the Lie group protocol.
+Thus, based on the Magnus expansion~\cite{merkel2009quantum,jurdjevic1972control,brockett1973lie}, the nested commutators which are at the heart of controllability become easier to achieve.
+Both approaches yield high fidelities in large dimensional qudits.
+Nevertheless, the Lie group approach may be preferable when considering the complexity necessary for experimental control}.

+{ In general, a key experimental consideration for the successful implementation of open-loop quantum control is the effect of uncertainties in Hamiltonian parameters.
+These can be mitigated to some degree using the tools of robust quantum control \cite{anderson2015accurate, goerz2015optimizing, glaser2015training, koch2016controlling}.
+Such techniques are generalizations of spin-echo type composite pulses which can be useful when there is sufficient coherence time.
+With a detailed understanding of the dominant inhomogeneities, robust optimal control can be used to implement suitable composite waveforms for qudit entanglers on any platform.

+The specific experimental foundation of this proposal is well-motivated by existing literature, particularly the work of the Jessen group~\cite{anderson2013unitary}.
+One particular issue discussed above is the trap-induced differential light shifts between the ground state and excited state $\TPT$ manifold \cite{PhysRevResearch.5.013219}.
+It will be necessary to mitigate motional dephasing arising from vector- and tensor-shifts, which induce an $m_F$-dependence on polarizability, thus inducing possible motional dephasing between $m_F$ levels.
+The easiest way around this problem is to operate with a linearly-polarized optical trap, with polarization vector aligned at the ``magic angle'' \cite{PhysRevX.8.041054} and corresponding magic wavelength \cite{doi:10.1126/science.1148259} for the $\SSZ \rightarrow \TPT$ transition.
+This allows intra-state coherence within the $\TPT$ $F=9/2$ (and other $F$-levels) manifold, and inter-state (\textit{i.e.}, optical qubit) coherence between the $\SSZ$ and $\TPT$ $F=9/2$.
+We can also mitigate motional effects via high-fidelity ground-state cooling \cite{kaufman2012cooling, thompson2013coherence, lester2014raman}. }